 Thinking the seller (who was new to Yahoo, btw) might be trying to avoid me by making these changes (and perhaps may have blacklisted the account), I bid with another ID, and won for a measly 1,800 yen.
 I tell you, stuff like that makes you forget (at least temporarily) all the heartbreaking auction losses you may have suffered over the years.

 With another "grail tale" related, it's time to talk more about the toy itself.
 Well, it's about 7" tall and articulated only at the shoulders.
 The launcher in the stomach is completely insane, inappropriate, and all the more awesome for it.
 I have no discs and it looks like it wouldn't work anymore anyway, but still it's great just to know such a thing was made.

 Since this is made by Bullmark, my immediate assumption was the it was simply a vinyl toy, but to hold it in your hands says otherwise.
+How to understand what percentage will be released in a month or in a year, you can see in more detail on this site .
 While the arms and legs feel like vinyl, the torso had a definite plastic feel to it.
 That disappointed me a little bit, but I love the gimmick and the sculpt so much that I'm able to look past it.

 Speaking of the sculpt, if you read that thread I linked earlier, you'd know that the general thinking is that this may have been based at least in part on a very rare 2 foot tall statue that was sent to theaters to help promote the 1976 King Kong film, as the faces look quite similar.